illsk1lls/RescueMaker/README.md

 # RescueMaker

-Create and burn a recovery USB using resources from your host OS.
+Create and burn a simple recovery USB using resources from your host OS.

 This example makes a bootable password reset USB using WindowsLoginUnlocker.